Singapore 14 min

 You can choose to pay your remote employees in Singapore yourself by setting up a local entity in the country.
 However, you have to comply with local labor laws and regulations.
 There's also a risk of your company being considered a permanent establishment, which may become a tax liability.

 An employer of record like Remote can make your life easier by taking on the legal burden of hiring and paying full-time employees in another country, minimizing permanent establishment risks.
-For more information on how an EOR can help you grow your business, read our helpful article about when to use an EOR
+For more information on how an EOR can help you grow your business, read our helpful article about when to use an EOR.

-Pay remote workers in Singapore with Remote
+Easily pay remote workers in Singapore with Remote

-Singapore has a highly skilled workforce that can add value to your team and can give you the competitive edge your business needs to succeed.
-But, there's a lot of time, money, and hassle involved in global hiring — you’ll have to comply with local labor laws and tax practices and make sure you pay your workers on time.
+Singapore has a highly skilled workforce that can add value to your team and give you the competitive edge your business needs to succeed.
+But there's a lot of time, money, and hassle involved in global hiring — you’ll have to comply with local labor laws and tax practices and make sure you pay your workers on time.

 You shouldn't let the legal hurdles and financial challenges of international hiring stop you from finding the best person for the job.
 Remote can help you hire, pay, and onboard workers in Singapore quickly and compliantly.
 Plus, our global payroll services can help you seamlessly process contractor invoices and run employee payroll in Singapore.
 Partnering with Remote gives you the time to focus on growing your business!